-There are 2 abstractions in the catchment and neither of them are 'at risk'.
+There are 5 abstractions in the catchment, all of them are groundwater abstractions and none of them are 'at risk'.
 As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.